 My excuse was not having enough equipment so I kept buying microphones, gadgets, lights and more.

-But that didn’t solve my video production issues.
-What I needed was a streamlined process.
+But that didn’t solve anything.
+What I needed was a streamlined process for YouTube video production.

 I’ve been publishing videos about online marketing tools and tactics over at my YouTube channel for a while now, and I’ve gotten some great feedback.
 More importantly, the videos served a greater purpose of attracting new followers, leads, and clients for my business.

-I know how hard it can be to find a detailed process or a structure to follow for producing videos, so I am going to share my process with you in its entirety – from setup to promotion of the finished material.
+I know how hard it can be to find a detailed video production process or a structure to follow, so I am going to share my process with you in its entirety – from setup to promotion of the finished material.
 I hope you can learn from it, modify to your liking, and use it for your own videos.